 So, if you want to burn fat you need to exercise, eat clean, whole foods, eat a high protein diet, improve your body composition, and be in a slight calorie deficit.
-Then over time and with great discipline you will slowing change your body composition and achieve your goals.
+Then over time and with great discipline you will slowly change your body composition and achieve your weight loss goals.

 But sore muscles are a huge pain - literally!
 And sore muscles can make it hard for you to get the best possible workout, and to even get the motivation to workout.

 A great solution to preventing sore muscles, and to recover quicker between workouts is Propello Life's Rejuvenating Aminos.
 Rejuvenating Aminos are vegan, non-gmo, no artificial ingredients, and gluten free.
-They will help you recovery faster between workouts, reduce muscle soreness, and keep you hydrated.
+They will help with muscle growth, recovering faster between workouts, reduce muscle soreness, and keeping you hydrated.
 They mix easy into water and taste delicious!
 Try some now by clicking the link above or the image below.